Often diagnosed too late, hope for pancreatic cancer may be on the horizon

 While there are currently no approved early detection tests for pancreatic cancer, researchers say there are promising possibilities — particularly in blood tests that can pick up biomarkers for it.

 "We are slowly making inroads," said Gloria Petersen, a professor of epidemiology at the Mayo Clinic who has researched pancreatic cancer for 20 years.
-"I think we will probably be seeing some [biomarker tests] being offered up within the next five years for early detection for pancreatic cancer."
+She said she thought there probably will be some biomarker tests "being offered up within the next five years for early detection for pancreatic cancer."

 Because pancreatic cancer is relatively rare, experts do not believe universal screening should be done.
-They say it would make the most sense to test those at high risk for it, which includes people with a close family member diagnosed with pancreatic cancer, or people over 50 years old who have received a new diagnosis of diabetes — which in some cases can be an early, overlooked sign of the disease.
+They say it would make the most sense to test those at high risk for it, which includes people with a close family member diagnosed with it, or people over 50 who have received a new diagnosis of diabetes — which in some cases can be an early, overlooked sign of the disease.

-Petersen believes the blood tests currently under development would result in a diagnosis one to three years earlier than the average diagnosis being given now.
+Petersen believes the blood tests currently under development would result in a diagnosis one to three years earlier than the average diagnosis now.

 "We know from a lot of research that with earlier detection, there are better treatment options, so that is our goal," she said.